Isle Au Haut and Turner Cove

-Over 150 years ago, this Cove on the East Side of Isle Au Haut looking
+Over 150 years ago, this Cove on the East Side of Isle Au Haut was

-now includes the Main House and a handful of outbuildings that served
+The property includes the Main House and a handful of outbuildings

-Back in 1940, the original homestead burned down in a fire started
+Back in 1940, the original homestead was lost in a house fire.

-to have private living space in the two sides of the house.
-Thirty
+spaces in the two sides of the house.

 Turner Cove Today

-Family.
-The property is now owned and operated by Sue (Turner) &
+Turner Cove is now owned by Sue (Turner) & Stew Foelix.
+Cadi, a

-Cadi (a young black lab) are also part of the scene.
-The boys are
+black lab, is also part of the scene.

-If you enjoy having access to your hosts who can help you find the right bike, provide that missing ingredient,
+If you enjoy having access to your hosts who can help recommend

-or explain what you are seeing in the distance from the deck-you
+hikes, help you find the right bike, provide that missing ingredient,

-will enjoy the
+or explain what you are seeing in the distance from the deck, you

-Turner Cove.
-If you prefer complete solitude, this may not be the
+will enjoy Turner Cove.
+If you prefer complete solitude, this may

 What can you expect on arrival at Turner Cove?

-Expect to be met by truck at the town landing and assisted with
+You will be met at the town landing and assisted with your luggage